rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-51-to-mysql-56.md

       database user
     - <code>xxxxx.rackspaceclouddb.com</code>: The host name of the source instance
-    - <code>database 01 database 02 database 03</code> A list of the databases
+    - <code>database 01 database 02 database 03</code>: A list of the databases
       that you're exporting and importing

 3. Run the **<code>mysql</code>** command, replacing the following items in each section of the command:

-    - <code>destination_db_user</code>: The database that the user created on the destination for the purpose of importing
+    - <code>destination_db_user</code>: The database that the user created on the destination for the import
     - <code>destination_password</code>: The password specified for the destination database user
     - <code>yyyyy.rackspaceclouddb.com</code>: The host name of the destination instance

-    The following code block provides an example:
+    The following code provides an example:

         mysqldump --user=source_db_user --host=xxxxx.rackspaceclouddb.com --password=source_password --no-create-db --databases database_01 database_02 database_03 | mysql
 	    --user=destination_db_user --host=yyyyy.rackspaceclouddb.com --password=destination_password</pre>